josiahdevine/personal-finance-dashboard/docs/README.md

 5. Include troubleshooting sections for common issues

 ### Adding New Documentation
+1. **ALWAYS place new documentation in this `/docs` directory structure**
-1. Create new documentation in the appropriate directory
+2. Create new documentation in the appropriate subdirectory
-2. Update this README with links to new documentation
+3. Update this README with links to new documentation
-3. Follow the established format and style
+4. Follow the established format and style
-4. Include necessary metadata and tags
+5. Include necessary metadata and tags
-5. Cross-reference related documentation
+6. Cross-reference related documentation

 ### Updating Existing Documentation
 1. Review and update documentation when making code changes